square-computersetup/square-computersetup.github.io/_pages/win-vpn.md

 Click Next in the app and allow it to install

-Now disocnnect from the remote onboard VPN connect to the Square VPN AWS
+Now open pulse secure again and disconnect from the Remote Onboard VPN and click connect on the Square VPN AWS.
+You will be prompted for a Secondary Password, which is just your Square password.